7-23-79

 Blind Date (Empress Valley - original and reissue), Dinosaurs In the Park (TDOLZ, 3cd), Final Cut (Celebration, 3cd), Knebworth '79 (Empress Valley), Knebworth Day 2 (Moonchild), Knebworth Festival (Tarantura2000, 2cd), Knebworth Festival 1979 (Jelly Roll), Past Present and Future (Empress Valley), Past Present and Future: Knebworth '79 SBD-AUD Matrix (Empress Valley), Past Present and Future: Led Bloody Zeppelin That's Who (Empress Valley), Robert's Last Stand (no label, 2cd), & Welcome To the 1979 Knebworth Festival (Watchtower box & jewel editions)

-TDOLZ is sourced from a poor generation of the video.
+TDOLZ is sourced from a poor generation of the video with a cut Evening.

 Celebration uses all of the soundboard available and then uses the audience to complete White Summer and Robert's commentary closing the show.
 There are a small handful of "clicks" throughout the title.
 The clicks are not too noticeable and do not really compromise the title.